docker/docs/docker-for-aws/index.md

 Enable if you want Docker to send your container logs to CloudWatch. ("yes", "no") Defaults to yes.

 ##### WorkerDiskSize
-Size of Workers's ephemeral storage volume in GiB (20 - 1024).
+Size of Workers' ephemeral storage volume in GiB (20 - 1024).

 ##### WorkerDiskType
 Worker ephemeral storage volume type ("standard", "gp2").